SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The value of an ``await`` expression is the value of the *expression*.

+An expression marked with ``await`` is called a :newTerm`potential suspension point`.
+Execution of an asynchronous function can be suspended at each expression that's marked with ``await``.
+In addition,
+execution is never suspended except at expressions marked with ``await``.
+This means code between potential suspension points can safely update state that requires temporarily breaking invariants, provided that it completes the update before the next potential suspension point.

-An ``await`` expression can appear only within an asynchronous context, such as the body of an ``async`` function.
+An ``await`` expression can appear only within an asynchronous context, such as the trailing closure passed to the ``async(priority:operation:)`` function.
 It can't appear in the body of a ``defer`` statement, or in an autoclosure of synchronous function type.

-◊ revisit autoclosure bit above --- can I make that a natural consequence ◊ of how I describe the rules around async and closures?

-◊ execution of the current task pauses until the asynchronous operation completes

-An expression marked with ``await`` is called a *potential suspension point*.
-Execution of an asynchronous function can be suspended at each expression that's marked with ``await``.

-..
-XXX this might be a good place to call out the fact that you need to preserve/restore invariants at suspension points that you may have broken while updating state in between

 When the expression on the left-hand side of a binary operator is marked with the ``await`` operator,